saipraneeth009/MongoDB-RAG/README.md

 - The notebook is designed for experimentation—adapt it for scripts or APIs as needed.

-![Example showing how to setup models in LM Studio for both Embedding and Generation.](media/LM_studio_setup.png)
+![Example showing how to setup models in LM Studio for both Embedding and Generation.](media/LM_studio_setup.png) *Example showing how to setup models in LM Studio for both Embedding and Generation.*
 ---

 *Project initialized and managed with `uv`.*